-Interdisciplinary Studies Major

-- INDS-3310 Critical Thinking/Communication 3 hrs. - INDS-4310 Senior Interdisciplinary Seminar 3 hrs. - INDS-4350 Interdisciplinary Studies Intern 3 hrs. - Concentration A (Choose Four) 12 hrs. - o All courses must be in the same area of business, Humanities, or social sciences.
+D Interdisciplinary Studies Major 33 hrs. • INDS-3310 Critical Thinking/Communication 3 hrs. • INDS-4310 Senior Interdisciplinary Seminar 3 hrs. • INDS-4350 Interdisciplinary Studies Intern 3 hrs. • Concentration A (Choose Four) 12 hrs.
+All courses must be in the same area of business, Humanities, or social sciences.
 This may include any Course listed under the Business, History, Literature, Ministry, Psychology, or Social Science elective categories.

-At least six hours must be taken DCC and taken at the upper-level.

-• Concentration B (Choose Four) 12 hrs.
+At least six hours must be taken DCC and taken at the upper-level. • Concentration B (Choose Four) 12 hrs.
 All courses must be in the same area of business, Humanities, or social sciences.
 This may include any Course listed under the Business, History, Literature, Ministry, Psychology, or Social Science elective categories.
 At least six hours must be taken DCC and taken at the upper-level.
 Fee required.
 In some cases, it may be required to take more courses at DCC.

-Bible Minor
+Courses at DOC.
+Pible Miner 19 hrs Bible Minor 18 hrs.